Hooking up the solenoids to an Airwire 900 system

-Firstly determine which side of the switch you should mount the actuator so that the switch is set to the main when not energized.
-Offer the actuator up to the headblocks (the two long ties) of the switch so that the throw pin is under the switch throwbar.
-Note the position and drill a .086” (#44 drill) hole in the throwbar, see photo below left.
-It’s desirable to have the hole a little bigger than the pin, to allow for some lateral movement.
-Sunset Valley switches already have a suitable hole molded in the throwbar.
-Insert the throw pin into the hole and let the actuator plate rest on the headblocks.
+Firstly determine which side of the switch you should mount the actuator so that the switch is set to the most used direction when not energized.
+Offer the actuator under the headblocks (the two long ties) of the switch so that the throw pin is under the switch throwbar.
+Note the position and drill a 5/32" hole in the throwbar, see photo.
+Insert the throw pin into the hole and let the actuator plate rest under the headblocks.
 Now pull the plate back about 1/8” to apply some spring tension to the point rails, and mark the position of the mounting holes in the headblocks.
 Drill .079”dia holes (#49 drill) in the headblocks and attach the plate with #2-56x3/8” screws.
 Check for free movement of the throwbar.
 The actuator has ½” of movement, and will give a 20oz force to close the point rails in both directions.

 An advanced application of 24 solenoids and indicators integrated with an AirWire 900 control (Courtesy Jim Cary)

 A nice installation of three actuators with some added weathering.
 The nearest switch has the actuator underneath it and is almost invisible (Courtesy Paul Burch)

 Manifolds have 6 outlets and are used for controlling multiple switches.
 To change it to a 4 outlet connect a piece of hose between 2 outlets.
 To change it to a 5 outlet replace the plug at the end with a barb and connect a piece of hose between 2 outlets.
 To change it to a 7 outlet replace the plug with a barb.
 To make more outlets, daisy chain manifolds together.